 Instructions

-- Rinse your rosemary sprigs and gently pat them dry.
+- Prep rosemary.
+Rinse your rosemary sprigs and gently pat them dry.10 g rosemary sprigs

-- Add 237g of water (1 cup) to a small saucepan and heat over medium-low heat.
+- Heat water.
+Add water to a small saucepan and heat over medium-low heat.237 g water

-- Once the water is heated, add 200g sugar (1 cup) to the saucepan.
-Stir intermittently until dissolved, about 5 minutes.
+- Add sugar.
+Once the water is heated, add 200g sugar (1 cup) to the saucepan.
+Stir intermittently until dissolved, about 5 minutes.200 g sugar

-- Add in the whole, fresh rosemary sprigs and lower the heat to low while you infuse the syrup.
+- Add rosemary.
+Add in the whole, fresh rosemary sprigs and lower the heat to low while you infuse the syrup.

-- Once your syrup reaches your preferred flavor, take it off the heat and use a spoon or tongs to remove the sprigs of rosemary.
+- Cool syrup.
+Once your syrup reaches your preferred flavor, take it off the heat and use a spoon or tongs to remove the sprigs of rosemary.

 Nutrition Information